xeBuz/Flask-Validator/docs/validators.rst

 Validatelength
 --------------

-Check if the new value has a length with a maximun and a minimun
+Check if the new value has a length with a maximum and a minimum

-Parametes:
+Parameters:

 +-------------------------+----------+-----------------------------------------------------------------+
 | Parameter               | Default  | Description                                                     |